idibidiart/react-native-responsive-grid/README.md

 ### Example 3

-In the third demo, the grid emits an event from a specific row in the rendered component subtree that is subscribed to by the root component for that subtree (the Home route component in this case.)
-This allows the Home screen component to determine what and how to render based on both the new screen dimensions (due to orientation change) as well as the new computed value of the dimensions (incl. margins/padding) of the given row in the component subtree.
-In other words, it enables the component to decide what and how to render its subtree when layout changes for any given node in the subtree.
+In the third demo, the grid normally propagates React Native's layout event from Rows as a generic event that is subscribed to by all Rows which causes all Rows and their child Columns to re-render whenever any Row experiences layout change.
+If 'layoutEvent' is supplied as a prop on a Row with a user-supplied event name the Row will only propagate the event (rather than re-render) and it will not cause it other Rows to re-render.
+This is useful when we wish to react to layout change on per-row basis.
+The example below shows how we may listen and react to such specific layout events in components that use the grid.

 ```